Key Takeaways

 Understanding Shock Loss

 It is important to remember: Only the hair shaft falls out.
 The follicle (the root) remains safely embedded in your scalp.
-This is a normal reset phase where the hair moves from the growth phase (anagen) to the resting phase (telogen) before starting anew.
+This is a normal reset phase where the hair moves from the growth phase (anagen) to the resting phase (telogen) before starting anew, as described by the American Academy of Dermatology.

 Biological Synchronization: The Scalp Reset